igorambrozini/igorambrozini/README.md

 :books: Master's degree in Data Science in progress, skilling in predictive analysis of electrical maintenance.
 Recently working with machine learning (data collection and exploration, pre-processing and transformation, modeling, training and testing) to gain insights from complex maintenance datasets.

-:chart_with_upwards_trend: I am currently learning Python, Machine Learning, SQL, Power BI.
+:chart_with_upwards_trend: I'm always learning Python, Machine Learning, SQL, Power BI.

 📫You can find me via email at igorwebd@gmail.com